j-hagedorn/journals_of/content/journal/2018-11-11-on-certainty.md

-Between the person who does not believe what they say and the person who lies: the first has a low view of the truth, A numbed sense of reality, wow the second it’s out of fear, the fear that there is not enough for both of us, and that I must disassemble in order to obtain power, vet power is more important than truth.
+Between the person who does not believe what they say and the person who lies: the first has a low view of the truth, a numbed sense of reality, while the second acts out of a fear that there is not enough for both of us, that I must dissemble in order to obtain power, that power is truer than truth.

 If we have believed that there was enough world for each of us, there would be no need for lying.